 The Spectre's hinges had to be specially engineered to support a system this thin.
 They were inspired by the type of hinges you'd get on a piano, and while they may look a little strange at first, they offer the kind of stability and artistry that feels right at home on a premium machine like this.
 Really, the Spectre looks like it belongs in a museum as opposed to on a desk or stuffed in a bag.
 It's that pretty.

 Unlike many other superthin laptops, the Spectre doesn't compromise on typing comfort.
 In fact, the backlit keyboard on the Spectre is one of the best I've used, regardless of size.
-While 1.3mm of travel might sound a bit short, the keyboard's strong but not-too-stiff 65-gram actuation weight and crisp action often had me longing for the Spectre's keyboard when I switched to other laptops.
+While 1.15mm of travel might sound a bit short, the keyboard's strong but not-too-stiff 65-gram actuation weight and crisp action were great.
+When I switched to other laptops, I often found myself longing for the Spectre's keyboard.

 Good sound is hard to find on a laptop, and despite having almost no room for speakers, the Spectre acquits itself pretty well.
 As with a lot of other notebooks, there's not as much bass as I'd like, and audio can sound a bit flat at times.
 But when I listened to Fred Falke's "Radio Days," the Spectre's Bang & Olufsen speakers did a surprisingly decent job re-creating "Shotgun" Tom Kelly's gravelly voice and the song's rich piano chords.

-If all you're doing is streaming a movie, the fans may not turn on, but temps can still get high enough that using the system on your lap is a bad idea.
-After the machine streamed HD video from Hulu for 15 minutes, the bottom vent measured 110 degrees Fahrenheit, which is well above our comfort threshold of 95 degrees.
+If you're just streaming a movie, the fans may not turn on, but temps can still get high enough that using the system on your lap is a bad idea.
+After the machine streamed HD video from Hulu for 15 minutes, the bottom vent measured 100 degrees Fahrenheit, which is only slightly above our comfort threshold of 95 degrees.
 Thankfully, the touchpad and the space between the G and H keys were significantly cooler, at 86.5 and 92.5 degrees, respectively.

 MORE: Best HP Laptops

-If you're looking for extras such as an SD card reader or an HDMI port, you're out of luck, because aside from the three USB-C connectors, the only other port is a 3.5mm headphone/mic jack.
+If you're looking for extras such as an SD card reader or HDMI port, you're out of luck.
+Aside from the three USB-C connectors, the only other port is a 3.5mm headphone/mic jack.

-The Spectre also features an HD webcam flanked on each side by a mic, which results in crisp audio for video calls and voice chat.
-Unfortunately, the 1280 x 720 images the cam captures aren't quite as sharp.
-Even in our brightly lit office, the webcam's photos looked a bit grainy and generally not up to the quality you'd like to see on a premium device.
+The Spectre also features an HD webcam flanked on each side by a mic, providing crisp audio for video calls and voice chat.
+Unfortunately, the 1280 x 720 images that the cam captures aren't quite as sharp.
+Even in our brightly lit office, photos from the webcam looked grainy and made my face appear blotchy and dark.

-The Spectre also blitzed our spreadsheet test, as it sorted 20,000 names and addresses in OpenOffice in just 3 minutes and 56 seconds, faster than both the Yoga 900 (4:18) and XPS 13 (4:38).
-However, the Apple MacBook was even faster, with a time of 3:11.
+The Spectre also blitzed our spreadsheet test, sorting 20,000 names and addresses in OpenOffice in just 3 minutes and 35 seconds, faster than both the XPS 13 (3:44) and the Acer Swift 7 (4:45).

-While the Spectre isn't meant for serious gaming, with a score of 801 on 3DMark's Fire Strike graphics test, performance from its Intel 520 HD Graphics was almost 25 percent higher than an average ultraportable (645).
-This gives you the freedom to do some light video editing or even a bit of gaming in less demanding titles such as League of Legends, as long as you don't mind turning the settings down.
+While the Spectre isn't meant for serious gaming, you can get away with some light video editing or a bit of gaming on less demanding titles such as League of Legends.
+But you'll have to turn the settings down.